Load and Explore a Dataset

 In this lesson, you:

-• saved the dataset to data/iris.csv
+• created and saved the Iris dataset as data/iris.csv

 • inspected structure, data types, and summary statistics